 Antonio Ponvert III

-Antonio Ponvert III focuses on catastrophic personal injury and wrongful death, civil rights and constitutional law, police misconduct, product liability, premises liability, and other complex cases in Federal and State courts in Connecticut and across the nation.
+Antonio Ponvert III focuses on catastrophic injury, wrongful death, civil rights, and other complex cases in Federal and State courts in Connecticut and across the nation.
 He has represented plaintiffs in hundreds of high profile lawsuits, and has argued more than 40 appeals in State and Federal courts of appeals.

 For more than a decade, Antonio represented the Guardians Black Police Officers Association against the City of Bridgeport in one of the longest-running race discrimination cases in the nation.